Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 Console.WriteLine(value.ScheduledPurgeDate);
 ```

-More on long running operations in [long running operation samples](samples/LongRunningOperations.md)
+More on long-running operations in [long-running operation samples](samples/LongRunningOperations.md)

 ### Mocking
 One of the most important cross-cutting features of our new client libraries using Azure.Core is that they are designed for mocking.